cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - Choose an existing role: **kilroy_burn_role**
 - Create function
 - Edit code inline (see below), select Python 3.6, keep event handler as lambda_function.lambda_handler
+  - Modify the pasted code by searching for the string 'kilroy mod' and making modifications as directed
+- Environment variables and Tags may be left blank
+  - It is good practice to tag everything; so we recommend entering the tag Key = Owner and Value = your User name
+- Verify Execution role = kilroy_burn_role set in step 1
+- Set Memory to 256MB and Timeout to 2 min 10 sec
+- SAVE your settings so far